-If the Beneficiary wants to declare costs based on an apportionment of Field office's costs the relevant description and explanation have to be c) above.
+If the Beneficiary wants to declare costs based on an apportionment of Field office's costs the relevant description and explanation have to be provided in a separate sheet and annexed to the Budget.
+Refer to PRAG Annex e3a2 (Annex K of the guidelines for applicants, PRAG Annex e3a) for further information on simplified cost options.
+This condition is also strictly linked with letter c) above.